 Each participant will be allowed 15 minutes per presentation and at the end of the each session there will be 10 minutes question time.
 Session chairs will make sure the schedule is respected.

 In order to avoid technical and connection problems and the corresponding loss of time, a laptop will be provided by the organisers.
-Presentations must be saved on memory stick or CD in PowerPoint format exclusively (version 2002 or earlier but no earlier than 97) and pass on it to the technician during the registration on 9th September 2008.
-Please note that the papers must be presented by one of the authors and presentation can not be amended after above date.
-If you need any special facilities for your oral presentation, please consult the organiser as soon as possible but no later than by 31st July 2008.
+Presentations must be saved on memory stick or CD in PowerPoint format exclusively (version 2002 or earlier but no earlier than 97) and pass it on to the technician during conference registration.
+Please note that the papers must be presented by one of the authors and presentation cannot be amended after above date.
+If you need any special facilities for your oral presentation, please consult the organiser as soon as possible but no later than September 2010.

 The language of the conference will be English and no translation facilities will be provided.
 Only one oral and/or one poster presentation will be accepted from each participant.

-4M2009/ICOMM reserves the right to cancel a presenter’s poster session if the above requirements are not met.
+4M2010 reserves the right to cancel an oral presentation if the above requirements are not met.